sourabh-burnwal/Hybrid-Multi-Cloud-Projects/README.md

+# Hybrid Multi Cloud Projects

-# This repo contains all the projects submitted during Hybrid Multi Cloud Training
+### This repo contains all the projects submitted during Hybrid Multi Cloud Training

 ##### The projects are named as tasks.
 The goals are as follows: